 Color Costa Rica: Color and Shape in the Jungle

 Our home base will be lovely Finca Luna Nueva, a sustainable forest ecolodge and organic farm in the volcanic highlands, nestled among both primary and secondary rainforest and adjacent to the Children’s Eternal Rainforest.
-The farm includes comfortable cabins, a poolside dining hall with farm to table organic meals, open-air studio, ozonated chlorine-free pool, solar-heated jacuzzi, yoga pavilion and spa.
+About 72 miles from San Jose, the farm includes comfortable cabins, a poolside dining hall with three farm-to-table organic meals daily, open-air studio, ozonated chlorine-free pool, solar-heated jacuzzi, Bar area, yoga pavilion and spa.

 Our program will be suitable for painters, mosaic artists, and those who want to dabble a bit in both — novices welcome!
-We’ll present lessons on pattern, scale, shape, color, and freestyle work all inspired by the jungle around us, working with abstracted views.
-Our emphases will be on interpreting the colors and forms of our environment into paintings as vibrant as our surroundings.
-We’ll work on small pieces that can later be combined for maximum impact.
-All students will leave with several completed pieces in acrylic, stained glass mosaic, or combinations of the two.
-Students will be asked to bring some materials.
+We’ll present lessons on pattern, scale, shape, color, and freestyle work all inspired by the jungle around us.
+Our emphasis will be on interpreting the colors and forms of our environment into art as vibrant as our surroundings.
+In addition to lessons on design and color, painters will explore the basics of working with gouache (a water based paint).
+Mosaic artists will work with glass, china, or paper — your choice.
+All students will be asked to bring some materials.

 We’ll have a scheduled lesson each day, as well as on-site tours during our first days in Costa Rica, as well as twenty-four hour access to the open-air studio overlooking the forest and gardens.
 During free time, you may choose to continue art projects, enjoy the grounds and pool, grab a smoothie and head for the hammock, schedule an on-site bird watching tour, or make transportation arrangements in the office for any number of local adventure activities.